Now That’s What I Call a Christmas Gift.

 Now That's What I Call a Christmas Gift

 There had been compilation albums before, but they were generally limited to dodgy cover versions of the top twenty, usually sounding like they’d been recorded in a submarine or if you were lucky a few number ones padded out with lots of filler.
-It wasn’t until Virgin Records reached chart dominance in the early 1980s that they realised that if they joined forces with EMI that the idea of an album of the year's hits could be a very lucrative money spinner.
+It wasn’t until Virgin Records reached chart dominance in the early 1980s that they realized that if they joined forces with EMI that the idea of an album of the year’s hits could be a very lucrative money spinner.
 Of course this collaboration meant that some artists were never featured as they were on other labels, so if you wanted to hear Madonna you were out of luck, but nevertheless the first Now release boasted 11 number ones on it’s cover.

 Other companies tried their hand at the format, CBSs Hits series happily co-existed for most of the 80s but nothing had the Now staying power.
 Other countries soon joined the franchise – though perhaps not quite as many as Imagesound’s global reach of over 150 locations!
 Other titles were soon added too – Dance music got it’s own series, and there have been regular releases for Christmas, Fitness and even Dad Rock.
 Still going strong Now That’s What I Call Music has just released number 110.
 Now available on Spotify, the Now series has even been called ‘the first playlist’.